ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="markdown-catalogentry" name="catalogentry"></a>
 #### CatalogEntry

-Catalog entries used as enumeration values of attributes in the PiWeb Database.
+Catalog entries used as enumeration values of attributes in the PiWeb database.

 ```TypeScript
 class CatalogEntry extends AttributeItem